ihcsim/kubernetes-terraform-secured/README.md

 **Note that the droplets created as part of this tutorial aren't free.**

-By default, the cluster is comprised of 3 etcd instances, 1 Kubernetes Master and 2 Kubernetes Workers.
+By default, the cluster is comprised of 3 etcd instances, 1 SkyDNS instance, 1 Kubernetes Master and 2 Kubernetes Workers.
 You can use the following two variables found in the `vars.tf` file to change the number of etcd and Kubernetes workers instances, respectively:
 * `etcd_count`
 * `k8s_worker_count`